Investigations of levee failures during Hurricane Katrina: National Academy of Sciences Investigation

-Interagency Performance Evaluation Taskforce (IPET) convened by the Army Corps of Engineers
+Interagency Performance Evaluation Taskforce

 In early October, Lt.
-Gen. Carl Strock, the Chief of Engineers and the Commander of the Army Corps of Engineers commissioned the Interagency Performance Evaluation Task Force (IPET), made up of representatives from the Corps and other federal and state governnment agencies.
+Gen. Carl Strock, the Chief of Engineers and the Commander of the Army Corps of Engineers commissioned the Interagency Performance Evaluation Task Force (IPET), made up of representatives from the Corps and other federal and state government agencies.
 "The IPET will evaluate the performance of hurricane protection systems in New Orleans and the surrounding areas".

 The IPET consisted of independent and recognized experts from the Universities of Maryland, Florida, Notre Dame, and Virginia Polytechnic Institute, the National Oceanic and Atmospheric Administration, the South Florida Water Management District, Harris County Flood Control District (Houston, TX), the United States Department of Agriculture, and the United States Bureau of Reclamation as well as those from the Army Corps.

 On June 1, 2006, the Army Corps issued their first draft report which stated that "the storm exceeded design criteria, but the performance was less than the design intent."